amp-labs/connectors/tools/fileconv/api3/README.md

   * api3.IdenticalObjectCheck - expects data to be stored under the same name as object name.
 Ex: {"contacts":[...]}
   * api3.DataObjectCheck - expects schema to be returned under `data` field.
 Ex: {"data":[...]}
   * Your implementation can have exception or do combination of the two based on different objects.

+Additionally, Explorer can be configured to apply display name processing after data is extracted.
+For example, you can capitalize every word of display for better look.
+Edge cases should still be directly specified via **displayNameOverride** map.